 Get my free PDF guide when you join my weekly newsletter below

 It’s normal to feel anger toward your offender.
 There are good evolutionary reasons for this related to the maintenance of social order and fairness.
 Feeling angry also temporarily feels good—it’s an ego boost.

-But in the long-run, unchecked anger often leads unhelpful amounts of mental elaboration over the wrongs done to you, which keeps those memories strong and readily accessible in your mind.
+But in the long-run, unchecked anger often leads to unhelpful amounts of mental elaboration over the wrongs done to you, which keeps those memories strong and readily accessible in your mind.